modnappsllc/modnappsllc/README.md

 - 👋 Greetings and Salutations my name is Kevin Sebastian and I'm a Freelance Web Developer specializing in e-commerce applications
 - 👀 Coffee and JavaScript Addict
 - 🌱 I’m currently learning Shopify Theme Development
-- 💞️ I’m looking to collaborate on others with open souce Blockchain technologies
 - 📫 You can contact me via service@modnapps.com (business email), and ksebastian@modnapps.com (personal email)

 <!---